chrisman/chrisman.github.io/src/drafts/destructuring.md

 keywords: javascript
 ...

+This is the post that inspired me to start blogging again.
+It has sat in my drafts folder for far too long, and shall now see the light of day!

 Destructuring arrays and objects in JavaScript is something I enjoy doing and something I enjoy teaching other people about.

 ## Destrucutring Arrays